rock-n-code/amiibo-service/Sources/AmiiboService/Catalogs/AmiiboService.docc/Library.md

 # ``AmiiboService``

-A library that provides everything the developer needs to interacts with the **Amiibo API** backend service.
+A library that provides everything the developer needs to interact with the **Amiibo API** backend service.

 ## Overview

-The `AmiiboService` library is a Swift Package Manager package dependency aims at allowing the developer to interact with the [Amiibo API](https://www.amiiboapi.com) backend service seamlessly, by not only providing the *service* type but also any possible *clients*, *models*, *filters* and *errors* types that might be needed during implementation.
+The `amiibo-service` library is a package that allows the developer to interact with the [Amiibo API](https://www.amiiboapi.com) backend service seamlessly, by not only providing the *service* type but also any possible *models*, *filters*, *errors* and *interfaces* types that might be needed during implementation.

 ## Design